DanielOaks/docstest-starwars/readme.md

 The first thing I ask when looking at this project is "What kind of tutorial?".
 This lets me put together a short list of references for how my tutorial should look and feel.
 Note, these don't need to be perfect – they just give us a rough reference of what to include, how to talk to the audience, etc.

-Here are my references for this project:
+Here are some references for this project:

 - https://buildkite.com/docs/tutorials/pipeline-upgrade
 - https://buildkite.com/docs/pipelines/secrets